camptocamp/operator-shared-config-manager/README.md

 # Shared config operator

-This operator can be used to build a ConfigMap that contains one yaml file, with part of config that can com from other namespaces.
+This operator can be used to build a ConfigMap that contains one yaml file, with part of config that can come from other namespaces.

 ## Install